jeffThompson/CreativeProgramming1/Assignments/Week00_BootingUp.md

 * How could your robot select a specific chair from a whole room of chairs?
 * Can you create a specific human chair-sitting robot syntax for your commands?

+###PROJECTS SHOWN
+(Images and videos are in `Slides/Week00` if you want to check them out again)

+* Edward Pickering's human computers doing astronomical calculations
+* Census workers using Hollerith's punch-card system in 1890
+* A variety of mechanical calculators (including a beautiful Brunsviga model)
+* Workers at the Mathematical Tables Projects as part of the WPA
+* Mechanical analog "fire control" computers
+* Vannevar Bush's Memex machine
+* Douglas Englebart's "Mother of All Demos" from 1968 ([watch all 100 minutes of it here](https://www.youtube.com/watch?v=yJDv-zdhzMY))
+* Donald Sherman ordering a pizza through a computer in 1974
+* The 2,793-page IEEE wifi spec
+* Deep Dream and style transfer

 *Top: a screenshot of the the [Xerox Alto operating system](https://en.wikipedia.org/wiki/Xerox_Alto), developed around the time of Alan Kay's work there.*